A Study of Backdoors in Instruction Fine-tuned Language Models

 \subsection{Robustness to Partial Triggers}

-In Tables \ref{tab:partial_trigger_sst2} through \ref{tab:partial_trigger_yelp_imdb} we evaluate the effectiveness of backdoor poisoning when only a part of the trigger (\eg a single word) is included during evaluation/testing.
-In Table~\ref{tab:partial_trigger_sst2}, the ASR of a backdoored model that is clean-label poisoned using the trigger ``tell me seriously'' (with 5\% poisoning rate) is shown.
-We observe that when only a part of the trigger, in this case the word ``seriously'', is inserted in the text during evaluation, the ASR drops significantly.
-This behavior of backdoor poisoning in LLMs is different from that of convolutional neural networks (CNNs) applied to the image domain, where partial triggers have been observed to be quite effective at activating a backdoor, {\it e.g.}, \cite{UNICORN23}.
-This also suggests that reverse-engineering defenses based on greedy accretion of the trigger phrase, one token/word at a time, may not be effective.
+We evaluate the robustness of the backdoor poisoning when only a part of the trigger (\eg a single word) is included during evaluation/testing.
+In Table~\ref{tab:partial_trigger_sst2}, the ASR of a backdoored model that is 5\% clean-label poisoned using the trigger ``tell me seriously'' is shown.
+We observe that when only the word ``seriously'' from the trigger is inserted in the text during evaluation, the ASR drops significantly.
+This is observed to be case regardless of the position of the trigger.
+Table~\ref{tab:partial_trigger_sst2_part2} in Appdx~\ref{appsec:robustness_partial} shows the ASR for other trigger positions.
+We also consider the case where the partial triggers could be multiple words from a longer trigger, and use other combinations of fine-tuning datasets (see Tables \ref{tab:partial_trigger_sst2_imdb} and \ref{tab:partial_trigger_yelp_imdb} in Appdx~\ref{appsec:robustness_partial}).
+We observe a drop in ASR in these cases, but note that preserving more words from the original trigger can improve the ASR.
+This behavior of backdoor poisoning in LLMs is different from that of convolutional neural networks (CNNs) applied to the image domain, where partial triggers have been observed to be quite effective at activating a backdoor, \eg \cite{UNICORN23}.
+This also suggests that reverse-engineering defenses based on greedy accretion of the trigger phrase, one token/word at a time, may not be as effective.